-The reserve is rich in wildlife with fame for abundance in rare northern specialist species such as the Grevy Zebra, Somali Ostrich, Reticulated Giraffe, Gerenuk and the Beisa Oryx.
+The reserve is rich in wildlife with fame for an abundance of rare northern specialist species such as the Grevy Zebra, Somali Ostrich, Reticulated Giraffe, Gerenuk, and the Beisa Oryx.
 The reserve is also popular with a minimum of 900 elephants.
-Large predators such as the Lion, Leopard and Cheetah are an important attraction (Kamunyak the Miracle Lioness that adapted the baby Oryx is a resident in the reserve).
+Large predators such as the Lion, Leopard, and Cheetah are an important attraction (Kamunyak the Miracle Lioness that adapted the baby Oryx is a resident in the reserve).

 Samburu National Reserve derives its name from the Samburu people of Kenya who have lived in the area for many years.
 The Uaso Nyiro River cuts through this reserve, drawing a big population of Kenya animals to the park.
-The river bustles with activity from its huge population of Nile crocodile.
-The reserve's topography is mainly open savannah (grassland) with clusters of acacia trees, forest, thorn trees and grassland vegetation..
+The river bustles with activity from its huge population of Nile crocodiles.
+The reserve's topography is mainly open savannah (grassland) with clusters of acacia trees, forest, thorn trees, and grassland vegetation...

-Samburu Cultural Tours: Visit the local Samburu villages where you get a chance to interact with the colorful Samburu people in their traditional setting and experience their culture.
-This is a good opportunity to purchase traditional Samburu souvenirs, art and collectibles.
+Visit the local Samburu villages where you get a chance to interact with the colorful Samburu people in their traditional setting and experience their culture.
+This is a good opportunity to purchase traditional Samburu souvenirs, art, and collectibles.

 Safari lodges in Samburu include the Samburu Sopa Lodge, Samburu Serena lodge, Samburu Game Lodge, Sarova Shaba, and Samburu Intrepids Camp, as well as the luxurious and eco-friendly Larsens Tented Camp.
 Campsites are available but most of them do not have any facilities, you must provide all of your own camping gear.

 The months of December through March and July through October are dry, making them by far the best months to visit the Samburu National Reserve.
 April through June are also good months but might be rainy.